 The Grant Cycle

-LCCs are required to review and update their priorities on an annual basis.
+LCCs are required to review and update their local guidelines and priorities on an annual basis.

 - Limit the dollar amount awarded to any one applicant?